DaBlick/Hierarchical-Observer-Pattern/README.md

 	        super.update(observable, eventData);
 	    }

-The `ScoreKeeper` contains a reference to the `PlayerList` class and an observerID. `ScoreKeeper` logs events using the overriding Update() method in response to changes in the list.
+`ScoreKeeper` contains a reference to `PlayerList` and an observerID. `ScoreKeeper` logs events using the overriding Update() method in response to changes in the list.

-Next, we initialize a `PlayerList` and also populate the list with `Player`s
+Next, we initialize `PlayerList` and populate it with `Player`s

         PlayerList playerList = scoreKeeper.getPlayerList();
         Player player = new Player("Jon", 21, "M", "jonathan@gmail.com");

-`Player` objects contain the player's name, age, gender, and email.
+`Player`contains the player's name, age, gender, and email.

 Next, we create references to the observables.